Mbappe’s late penalty gives edgy Real Madrid 2-1 win over Rayo Vallecano

 Vinicius Junior scored early on for Madrid after Jude Bellingham limped off with an apparent hamstring injury.

-Jorge de Frutos pulled Rayo level early in the second half as Madrid fans showed their anger at their team, but after Pathe Ciss’s red card, Mbappe netted from the spot at the death.
+Jorge de Frutos pulled Rayo level early in the second half as Madrid fans showed their anger at their team.
+But after Rayo’s Pathe Ciss was issued a red card, Mbappe netted from the spot at the death.

-Pep Chavarria was also sent off for 17th placed Rayo, who took a shaky Madrid to the wire before falling short.
+Pep Chavarria was also sent off for 17th-placed Rayo, who took a shaky Madrid to the wire before falling short.

-After the hosts’ defeat at Benfica in midweek which forced them into the Champions League playoff round, the Santiago Bernabeu crowd was in unforgiving mood.
+After the hosts’ midweek defeat at Benfica, which forced them into the Champions League playoff round, the Santiago Bernabeu crowd was in an unforgiving mood.

-Mbappe and Madrid coach Alvaro Arbeloa had begged fans to support the team but, just as they did two weeks ago against Levante, they whistled their own players.
+Mbappe and Madrid coach Alvaro Arbeloa had begged fans to support the team, but, just as they did two weeks ago against Levante, they whistled at their own players.

-Former Barcelona winger Ilias Akhomach fired narrowly wide early on – the atmosphere would have been further soured had his effort crept inside Thibaut Courtois’ post.
+Former Barcelona winger Ilias Akhomach fired narrowly wide early on, and the atmosphere would have been further soured had his effort crept inside Madrid goalkeeper Thibaut Courtois’ post.

-Madrid suffered an early setback as England international Bellingham pulled up holding the back of his thigh, going off in agony.
+Los Blancos suffered an early setback as England international Bellingham pulled up holding the back of his thigh, going off in agony.

 Vinicius fired the hosts ahead in the 15th minute, showing tidy footwork just inside the area before firing high over Augusto Batalla and into the net.